-- Step 1- In the left pane under Routing, click on SIP Entities.
-In the SIP Entities page click on New (not shown). - Step 2 In the General section of the SIP Entity Details page, provision the following: - Name Enter a descriptive name (e.g., Session Manager). - FQDN or IP Address Enter the IP address of Session Manager signaling interface, (not the management interface), provisioned during installation (e.g., 10.64.91.85). - Type Verify Session Manager is selected. - Location Select location Main (Section 6.3.1). - Outbound Proxy (Optional) Leave blank or select another SIP Entity.
+- IP Address Family Select IPv4. - IPv4 Address Enter the IP address of Session Manager signaling interface, (not the management interface), provisioned during installation (e.g., 10.64.91.81). - Type Verify Session Manager is selected. - Location Select location Main (Section 6.3.1). - Outbound Proxy (Optional) Leave blank or select another SIP Entity.
 For calls to SIP domains for which Session Manager is not authoritative, Session Manager routes those calls to this Outbound Proxy or to another SIP proxy discovered through DNS if Outbound Proxy is not specified. - Time Zone Select the time zone in which Session Manager resides. - Minimum TLS Version Select the TLS version, or select Use Global Settings to use the default TLS version, configurable at the global level (Elements→Session Manager→Global Settings). - Step 3 In the Monitoring section of the SIP Entity Details page configure as follows: - Select Use Session Manager Configuration for SIP Link Monitoring field. - Use the default values for the remaining parameters.

 - Step 4 Scrolling down to the Listen Port section of the SIP Entity Details page.
 This section defines a default set of ports that Session Manager will use to listen for SIP requests, typically from registered SIP endpoints.
 Session Manager can also listen on additional ports defined elsewhere such as the ports specified in the SIP Entity Link definition in Section 6.6.
-Click on Add and provision entries as follows:

-- Port Enter 5061.

-- Protocol Select TLS.

-- Default Domain Select a SIP domain administered in Section 6.26.2 (e.g., avayalab.com).

-- Step 5 Repeat Step 4 to provision entries for any other listening ports used by Session Manager, for example:

-- 5060 for Port and TCP for Protocol.

-- 5060 for Port and UDP for Protocol.

-- Step 6 Enter any notes as desired and leave all other fields on the page blank/default.

-- Step 7 Click on Commit.
+Click on Add and provision entries as follows: - Port Enter 5061. - Protocol Select TLS. - Default Domain Select a SIP domain administered in Section 6.26.2 (e.g., avayalab.com). - Step 5 Enter any notes as desired and leave all other fields on the page blank/default. - Step 6 Click on Commit.